thaiduongngo/cool-asa/README.md

 *   [ ] Unit and integration tests.
 *   [ ] Pagination for chat history if it grows very large.
 *   [ ] Implement a "Copy to Clipboard" button for code blocks.

-## Contributing

-Contributions are welcome!
-If you have suggestions or want to improve the app, feel free to:
-1. Fork the repository.
-2. Create a new branch (`git checkout -b feature/your-feature-name`).
-3. Make your changes.
-4. Commit your changes (`git commit -m 'Add some feature'`).
-5. Push to the branch (`git push origin feature/your-feature-name`).
-6. Open a Pull Request.

 ## License